Go Fly

-Go Fly (styled and trading as Go) was the name of a British low-cost airline, founded by British Airways in 1998.
+Go Fly (styled and trading as gogo) was the name of a British low-cost airline, founded by British Airways in 1998.
 It operated flights between London Stansted Airport and destinations in Europe.
 The airline was purchased from BA in a management buyout backed by the private equity firm 3i in 2001.
 In 2002, it was bought by its rival EasyJet and was merged into that airline's operations by 2003.

 Its head office was in Enterprise House at London Stansted Airport in Stansted Mountfitchet, Essex.

 History

 Bob Ayling, CEO of British Airways, approached EasyJet founder Stelios Haji-Ioannou to ask whether they could meet, claiming that he was fascinated by how the Greek entrepreneur had made the budget airline formula work.
 Haji-Ioannou not only agreed, but allegedly showed Ayling his business plan.

 In 1997, BA announced that, under the project name Operation Blue Sky, it would launch its own low-cost airline to meet the changing demand for air travel in Europe.
 According to Ayling, the new airline would "quickly become a favourite with the budget traveller" via its pricing scheme and available flights.
 Barbara Cassani, who had been British Airways' General Manager in New York and had been credited with turning around the airline's flagging fortunes in the transatlantic market in the early 1990s, was chosen by Ayling to set up the new venture.
 The new airline would be run separately from British Airways as a wholly owned subsidiary, and would compete in the European low-cost carrier market, dominated by Ryanair and EasyJet.
 In 1998, the name of the new airline was announced as Go Fly Limited, following a lengthy debate over how to choose a name that would best suit the positioning of this new airline, which was already facing challenges from EasyJet, and Virgin Atlantic, among others.

 The airline's fleet consisted of Boeing 737s.
 The first two, 737-300s G-IGOC and G-IGOE, were acquired via lease from Philippine Airlines.

 An additional plane, a 737-3Q8 G-IGOF, was leased in 1998.
-On Friday 22 May 1998, Go flew for the first time from its base at London Stansted Airport to Rome Ciampino.
+On Friday 22 May 1998, Go Fly flew for the first time from its base at London Stansted Airport to Rome Ciampino.
 The following afternoon saw the airline's inaugural flight to Milan Malpensa Airport.
 The Italian launch of Go's operation was managed by former American Airlines executive Luca Berti.

-As part of EasyJet's campaign against Go, Haji-Ioannou and nine other EasyJet staff booked tickets for the flight, arriving in orange boiler suits.
+As part of EasyJet's campaign against Go Fly, Haji-Ioannou and nine other EasyJet staff booked tickets for the flight, arriving in orange boiler suits.
 Other early routes were to Copenhagen, Bologna and Lisbon.
 In July flights to Glasgow were started, then to Munich in November and Venice in December 1998, followed by Málaga, Faro, Bilbao in April 1999 and Madrid.